jorgef/fsharpreactivepatterns/docs/content/messaging-with-actors.md

 ##Message Channel

-The Message Channel represents the way a consumer and a producer communicate.
-When using Akka.NET, there is nothing special you need to do to implement this pattern as the actor's mailbox implements it for you.
+The Message Channel pattern enables communication between a consumer and a producer.
+When using Akka.NET, this concept is represented by the actor's mailbox.

 ```fsharp
 type ProcessorMessage = ProcessJob of int * int * int